Notes:

 It is a calculator with some very peculiar features:

-- It has a lower-case zero, making results with zero's in them very
+- It has a lower-case zero, making results with zeros in them very

 difficult to read but really cool looking.